Rehab-Game-Dev/SerenityShift/README.md

 SerenityShift is a simulation game in VR technology that treats anxiety by using controled daily environemnts to perform tasks proven and bucked up by studies to be useful.

 wiki page:

 https://github.com/Rehab-Game-Dev/SerenityShift/wiki

+youtube video for assignment 1:

+youtube video for assignment 2:

+youtube video for assignment 3:

+youtube video for assignment 4: